alephmembeth/textadventure-from-scratch/readme.md

 Thereafter, the following features were added:
 - [x] exit the game with a `quit` command
 - [x] show information about the game with a `gameinfo` command

+[^1]: Important disclaimer: There are currently no deep dark dungeons in the game.